newjersey/navigator.business.nj.gov/src/roadmaps/tasks/floor-plan-approval-doh.md

 ---
-id: "floor-plan-approval-doh"
-urlSlug: "floor-plan-approval-doh"
+urlSlug: floor-plan-approval-doh
-name: "Get Your Floor Plan Approved"
+name: Get Your Floor Plan Approved
+id: floor-plan-approval-doh
 callToActionLink: ""
 callToActionText: ""
+required: true
 ---
 Contact your local Department of Health to have your floor plan and kitchen approved.
 You will need to schedule periodic follow-ups.

-To obtain this approval, you must have:
+---
+### Application Needs

-- A floor plan
+- Your business' floor plan

-After you complete this task, you will have:
+>**Once completed, you will have:**
+>

-- Approval from your local Department of Health
+>- Approval from your local Department of Health